Lucy Bronze: 2018–2019: Vice captaincy, World Cup and midfield experiment

+2022–present: Back to back Euros victories, World Cup Final and continued prominence

 In June 2022, Bronze was named to the England squad for the home Women's Euro in July, which England won.
 At the tournament, she scored against Sweden.
 In the final, she got the first touch of the ball from a corner to bounce it into the box, leading to England's winning goal by Chloe Kelly with 10 minutes left of extra time in the final against Germany.
 After winning the Euro, UEFA wrote that all Bronze was missing was a World Cup title.
 Including appearances for Great Britain at the Olympics, the Euro 2022 final was Bronze's 100th international match.
 She achieved her 100th England cap on 11 October 2022 in a 0–0 draw against the Czech Republic.
+As European champions, England contested the 2023 Women's Finalissima in April 2023, defeating Copa América champions Brazil on penalties to win 1(4)–1(2), with Bronze being voted England player of the match.
+In November 2022, the FA introduced legacy numbers to honour the 50th anniversary of the women's team; Bronze was the 181st player to represent the Lionesses and her matchday shirts will feature this number.

+Bronze participated in the 2023 FIFA Women's World Cup; England reached the final for the first time for a second-placed finish behind Spain.
+Bronze played most of the tournament as a right wing-back.
+In the final, she lost possession of the ball in the lead-up to Spain's solitary goal in the 0–1 England loss, considered the fault of a lack of communication with Ella Toone.
+While sports media criticised Bronze for failing to regain possession, it also mentioned the "cruelty" of her involvement in the conceded goal, as the player who is considered to have "given more to English football than any [other] member of the squad".
+If England had won the World Cup, Bronze would have 'completed football'.